How to protect your privacy on an iPhone?

 ProtonVPN: to hide and secure your browsing

-If you want to secure your browsing and hide your IP, you need a VPN.
-This intermediary is then the only one to know your IP, so you must choose it with the greatest caution.
-ProtonVPN is offered by the publisher of Protonmail, an encrypted email service based in Switzerland, developed by scientists at CERN and MIT, and having acquired an excellent reputation for defending privacy.
-The crucial point: ProtonVPN does not keep any logs of your traffic (and Swiss law does not require them to do so), so it is impossible for them to analyze your browsing afterwards.
+If you want to secure your browsing and hide your IP address, you need a VPN.
+This intermediary is then the only one that knows your IP address, so you must choose it with great care.
+ProtonVPN is offered by the publisher of Protonmail, an encrypted email service based in Switzerland, developed by scientists at CERN and MIT, and with an excellent reputation for defending privacy.
+The crucial point: ProtonVPN keeps no logs of your traffic (and Swiss law does not require it to), so there's no way for it to analyze your browsing after the fact.
 Note that you can also use ProtonVPN on your other devices (Mac, PC, etc.).

 ProtonVPN